- Home

 Mosquito Spraying Schedule

-While the City does everything they can to control the mosquito population by spraying the right-of-ways as needed, there are several things YOU can do to help also;
+While the City does everything it can to control the mosquito population by spraying the right-of-ways as needed, there are several things YOU can do to help also;

 - Get rid of standing water on your property where mosquitoes might breed.